Pigiotyreal/Lichtcoin/README.md

 # Lichtcoin
-Just a cryptocurrency I'm working on in C++
+Just a cryptocurrency I'm working on